What is a 10/1 ARM? A simple guide to adjustable-rate mortgages

 How does a 10-year adjustable-rate mortgage work?

-Index + Margin = Your Interest Rate (subject to rate caps)
+Index + Margin = Your Interest Rate (within limits set by rate caps)

-Lenders choose which index your adjustable-rate mortgage follows during application.
+Lenders use different index rates.
 Common options include the Secured Overnight Financing Rate (SOFR), Constant Maturity Treasury (CMT) rate, or U.S. prime rate.
-Your margin stays fixed after closing, though it varies by lender and loan type.

-— First number: Maximum increase at initial adjustment
+• First number: Maximum increase at the ARM's first adjustment

-— Third number: Lifetime cap on interest rate increases
+• Third number: Lifetime cap on the ARM's interest rate

 ....in as little as 3 minutes – no credit impact